LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-3.md

 ```shell
 npm install urql graphql
 ```

+> NOTE : `urql` is a highly customizable GraphQL client.
+You can learn more [here](https://formidable.com/open-source/urql/)

 Now, grab your Subgraph API URL.
 Go to [The Graph Dashboard](https://thegraph.com/hosted-service/dashboard), click on your subgraph, and copy the `Queries (HTTP)` link.